Louisville Bucket List for family fun in 2021

 Experience the majesty of fall at Bernheim Forest ColorFest.
 This annual event features hayrides, a hay maze, pumpkin slingshots, mud pie making, corn pit hands-on nature activities, food vendors and more!
 See our review here.
 A $10 per vehicle fee applies to all non-members, and a few of the activities cost a small amount.
-Watch Bernheim’s Facebook page for the date and additional details.
+Watch Bernheim’s Facebook page for the date and additional details for 2021.

 We love Halloween at Louisville Family Fun and if you do too, you can see all the family fun events going on in our post.

 Start off the Holiday Season with the Turkey Trott at the Northeast YMCA.
+Is there a spot for family fitness in your Louisville bucket list?
 They have different distance fit for all and you get a pretty cool looking shirt.
 If you don’t want to run with the kids, there is complimentary childcare while you run.

 Never pay full price!
 Always check out the Louisville Family Fun deals page.